FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ## **UUID** _(Automatic)_

-32-digit Universally Unique Identifier (UUID) for the dataset.[^UUID]
+32-digit Universally Unique Identifier ({term}`UUID`) for the dataset.

-[^UUID]: Every element in an openLCA database has a UUID.
+Every element in an openLCA database has a UUID.
 UUIDs cannot be set, they are assigned by openLCA.
-[More details on UUID from the openLCA manual.](https://greendelta.github.io/olca-schema/classes/RefEntity.html?highlight=uuid#id)

 **Example(s)**